Record Accrued Expenses in QuickBooks

 What is an Accrued Expense?

-Accrued expenses are nothing but expenses for which an organization needs to budget, but for which no invoices were received as well as no payments were made.
-In other words, accrued expenses are expenses compensated for by a corporation as they arise, as opposed to when they are fully invoiced or paid for.
-With an accrual strategy, you can be more accurate with your company’s financial statements, such as the profits statement and the balance sheet.
+Accrued expenses are expenses that an organization has to budget for, but for which neither an invoice has been received nor a payment has been made.
+In other words, accrued expenses are expenses that are reimbursed by the corporation when they arise, not when they are fully invoiced or paid.
+With an accrual strategy, you can be more accurate with your company’s financial statements, such as profit statements and balance sheets.

 • Goods Received